lueschem/lueschem.github.io/_posts/2019-03-15-Updating-a-Debian-Based-IoT-Fleet.md

 After some hours of work it is now possible to easily generate a Debian stretch image for the Raspberry Pi 2 or 3 that comes with full Mender update support!

-Here is how you can build the image and a Mender update artifact:
+Here is how you can build the OS image and a corresponding Mender update artifact:

 ## Building the OS Image and the Mender Update Artifact